franciscopaniskaseker/chroot-gen/README.md

 # what we like to get in the future
 - support for redhat, oracle, ubuntu and debian distros
+- download distro-release and packages from best and near mirror
 - world peace